Examples Of Debt Collector Abuse

 - Repeatedly call a third party to get your location information

 - Contact you at work knowing that your employer doesn’t approve

 This list is far from exhaustive.
 There are many strictly regulated activities related to debt collection; if you feel you have been harassed or deceived by a debt collector, speak to a lawyer for more information about your particular situation.

 Contact A Kansas City Consumer Rights Attorney

-Our Kansas City law firm, The Law Offices of Tracy L. Robinson, LC, offers a free consultation to all of our Kansas and Missouri clients.
+The Law Offices of Tracy L. Robinson, LC, offers a free consultation to all of our Kansas and Missouri clients.
+We have convenient office locations in downtown Kansas City, Lee’s Summit and Zona Rosa.
 If you feel you have been harassed or abused by a debt collector, contact us online or call us at 816-842-1317.